boytchev/virtual-prosthetics/docs/api.md

 # Introduction

-The Virtual Prosthetics library allows construction of virtual robots from above JavaScript program.
-The robots can be views and manipulated on desktop and mobile platforms.
+The Virtual Prosthetics library allows construction of virtual robots from a JavaScript program.
+The robots can be viewed and manipulated on desktop and mobile platforms.
 The main concepts are:

-* **Scene** – a virtual environment.
-It contains a ground where robots are placed and controlled.
-It also has a camera that define the viewing position.
+* [**Scene**](#scene) – a virtual environment where robots are placed and controlled;
-* **Robot** – a virtual device constructed programmatically.
-It is made of one or more connected robot parts.
-The parts are connected in a tree hierarchy.
+* **Robot** – a virtual device constructed programmatically of robot parts;
-* **Robot part** – a building block of a robot.
-Some parts are just 3D shapes, other parts can be rotated.
+* **Robot part** – an element of a robot, that can be a shape, a motor or a slot;
-* **Motor** – a robot part that can be rotated around a predefined axis.
+* **Motor** – a robot part that can be rotated around a predefined axis;
-		Complex rotations are achieved by attaching several motors.
-* **Slot** – a place on a robot part to which another body part can be attached.
+* **Slot** – a place on a robot part to which another elements can be attached.

 <center><img src="images/architecture.png"></center>

 # Scene

-The Virtual Prosthetics library automatically creates a 3D scene that holds all created prosthetic devices.
+The Virtual Prosthetics library automatically creates a 3D scene that contains all created prosthetic devices.

 ### setAnimation